Four changes that may inadvertently impact the level of cover provided by life insurance purchased through Superannuation.

 There are alternatives to purchasing insurance through your super.
 These include purchasing insurance directly from the insurance provider or by talking to a financial adviser who can give you a personalised recommendation based on your circumstances and needs.
 You can find a nearby financial adviser here.

-If you choose to purchase directly through an insurance provider you can purchase a standalone policy, like TAL Lifetime Protection.
+If you choose to purchase directly through an insurance provider you can purchase a standalone policy, like TAL Life Insurance.
 To construct a policy that suits you and your loved ones, you can head to our Cover Builder tool.

 How much will Life Insurance cost?Get a quote